codepath/android_guides/Fragment-Navigation-Drawer.md

         return super.onOptionsItemSelected(item);
     }
 ```

+The ActionBarToggle will perform the same function done previously but adds a bit more checks and allows mouse clicks on the icon to open and close the drawer.
+See the [source code](https://github.com/android/platform_frameworks_support/blob/master/v7/appcompat/src/android/support/v7/app/ActionBarDrawerToggle.java#L285-291) for more context.

 One thing to note is that you no longer need to the `ic_menu.png` and the setHomeAsUpIndicator() call to set the menu.
 The ActionBarDrawerToggle renders a custom [DrawerArrowDrawable](
 https://github.com/android/platform_frameworks_support/blob/master/v7/appcompat/src/android/support/v7/app/DrawerArrowDrawable.java) for you.